quartercastle/validator/README.md

 ## Custom types
 Specla Validator is made to be flexible and extensible.
 All types are just pure functions.
-Therefore its easy to create your own types or use other libraries e.g lodash's `isEmail` could be used.
+Therefore its easy to create your own types or use other libraries methods as validators.
-If the valdator should be notified about a an error, the validator should just throw one, the validator will catch it.
+If the valdator should be notified about an error, the type should just throw one, the validator will catch it.
 ```js
 // A simple implementation of a string validator